FarronF/limerick-council-meetings/meetings/2023/06/22-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd May 2023.md

 the car park and that access to the new playground is through the car park.
 He requested

-that the playground be insured under the Council’s portfolio and that clarification be sought--- 7
+that the playground be insured under the Council’s portfolio and that clarification be sought
+---
+7

 on having the car park insured also.
 It was agreed that the Meetings Administrator would